espdev/csaps/README.md

 ## Algorithms and implementations

-`csaps` is a Python/NumPy rough port of MATLAB [CSAPS](https://www.mathworks.com/help/curvefit/csaps.html) function that is an implementation of
+`csaps` is a Python modified port of MATLAB [CSAPS](https://www.mathworks.com/help/curvefit/csaps.html) function that is an implementation of
 Fortran routine SMOOTH from [PGS](http://pages.cs.wisc.edu/~deboor/pgs/) (originally written by Carl de Boor).

 [csaps-cpp](https://github.com/espdev/csaps-cpp) C++11 Eigen based implementation of the algorithm.